Article 1 – Definitions

 8.5 In order to have any right to compensation of damage the Client shall report the damage to Validata in writing as soon as possible (but no later than one (1) year after it arises).

-8.6 The aforementioned limitations of liability do not apply in the event of intent or gross negligence on the part of Validata.
+8.6 The aforementioned limitations of liability do not apply in the event of wilful misconduct or gross negligence on the part of Validata.

 Article 9 – Force majeure